Click here for the Executive Diploma in Strategic Pharmacy Business Management timetable.

 Provide learners’ with an understanding of the core objectives of financial management.

-To be awarded the DBS Diploma in Strategic Pharmacy Business Management, a Pharmacist will be required to complete continuous assessment for all subjects and a final project.
+To meet the requirements of the Diploma in Strategic Pharmacy Business Management, a Pharmacist will be required to complete continuous assessment for all subjects and a final project.